isomerpages/mccy-harmonycircle/pages/Harmony in Action Fundraising Campaign.md

 provide critical aid for children and families affected by the ongoing crisis in Gaza.</p>
 <p>We are appealing to all Singaporeans to come together and contribute generously
-in support of this humanitarian aid.
-Your support can make a significant difference in providing <strong>essential aid such as food, water, medical aid, and sanitation</strong> to affected communities in Gaza.</p>
+in support of this humanitarian aid.</p>
+<p>Your support can make a significant difference in providing <strong>essential aid such as food, water, medical aid, and sanitation</strong> to
+affected communities in Gaza.</p>
 <p>The “Harmony-in-Action” fundraising campaign will be conducted from<strong> 1 October to 30 November 2024</strong>.<strong>&nbsp;</strong>
 </p>